tasnimelgarbi/Restaurant-Menu/README.md

 # TM Restaurant Website

-Welcome to the TM Restaurant website!
-This web application allows users to create an account, browse a menu, and place food orders.
+This website allows users to create an account, browse a menu, and place food orders.
 It is designed to provide an easy and interactive platform for users to order food from their favorite restaurant.

 ## Features